Robert Todd Lincoln: Civil War years

+Incident with Edwin Booth

 Lincoln was once saved from possible serious injury or death by Edwin Booth, whose brother, John Wilkes Booth, assassinated Robert's father.
 This event took place on a train platform in Jersey City, New Jersey.
-The exact date is uncertain, but it is believed to have taken place in late 1863 or early 1864, before John Wilkes Booth's assassination of President Lincoln.
+The exact date is uncertain, but it is believed to have taken place in late 1863 or early 1864.
 In a letter written in 1909 to the editor of The Century Magazine, Robert Lincoln recalled what had happened that day:

 The incident occurred while a group of passengers were late at night purchasing their sleeping car places from the conductor who stood on the station platform at the entrance of the car.
 The platform was about the height of the car floor, and there was of course a narrow space between the platform and the car body.
 There was some crowding, and I happened to be pressed by it against the car body while waiting my turn.
 In this situation the train began to move, and by the motion I was twisted off my feet, and had dropped somewhat, with feet downward, into the open space, and was personally helpless, when my coat collar was vigorously seized and I was quickly pulled up and out to a secure footing on the platform.
 Upon turning to thank my rescuer I saw it was Edwin Booth, whose face was of course well known to me, and I expressed my gratitude to him, and in doing so, called him by name.

 Months afterwards, while serving on Grant's US Army staff, Robert Lincoln recalled the occurrence to Colonel Adam Badeau, a fellow officer who happened to be a friend of Edwin Booth's.
-Badeau sent a letter to Booth, complimenting the actor for his heroism.
+Badeau sent a letter to Booth, complimenting Booth for his heroism.
 Before receiving the letter, Booth had been unaware that the man whose life he had saved on the train platform was the president's son.
 The knowledge of whom he had saved that day was said to have been of some comfort to Booth following his brother's assassination of the president.
-Grant also sent Booth a letter of gratitude for his action.
+Grant also sent Booth a letter of gratitude.